svermeulen/vim-macrobatics/README.md

 Note that including these lines in your `.vimrc` will have zero effect, because these are already the default values.
 So you'll only need to include the lines which you customize.

 The values are:
-* `g:Mac_DefaultRegister` - The default register that macros get stored to, when an explicit register is not given.
+* `g:Mac_DefaultRegister` - The default register that macros get stored to when an explicit register is not given.
 * `g:Mac_MaxItems` - The number of macros to store in the history buffer.
 This will also control the number of rows displayed when executing the `:Macros` command
 * `g:Mac_SavePersistently` - When true, the macro history will be preserved even when restarting Vim.
 Note: Requires Neovim.
 See <a href="#shada-support">here</a> for details.
 Default: `0`
 * `g:Mac_DisplayMacroMaxWidth` - When macros are displayed by executing the `:Macros` command or when navigating history, this value will control the length at which the displayed macro is truncated at to fit on the screen.